isudatateam/datateam/R/TD/Notes/site metadata.md

 # TD Site Measurement & Instrumentation
 ## DWM IDs
 - DWM IDs are assigned to units (plots) based on drainage water management treatment.
-DWM IDs does not neccesary match with AGRONOMIC PLOT or other ids (for example, see HICKS_B ids).
+DWM IDs does not necessary match with AGRONOMIC PLOT or other ids (for example, see HICKS_B ids).
 - DWM units do not have to be croplands.
-Prairie and saturatd buffer zones are regarded as DWM units.
-DWM unit generally incompases a single plot, but it can also be a collection of mltiple plots (for example ACRE and VANWERT).
+Prairie and saturated buffer zones are regarded as DWM units.
+DWM unit generally encompasses a single plot, but it can also be a collection of multiple plots (for example ACRE and VANWERT).
 - Each drainage treatments has its unique code.
-First two latters of the code defines general drainage ptractice, the third letter is used to specify deviation from the general practices when applicable (see BATH_A).
-Based on dwm research need one can use only frist two letters of the code or complete string to destinguish different dwm practices during analyses.
+First two letters of the code defines general drainage practice, the third letter is used to specify deviation from the general practices when applicable (see BATH_A).
+Based on dwm research need one can use only first two letters of the code or complete string to distinguish different dwm practices during analyses.

 CD  - Controlled Drainage
 CDA - Controlled Drainage Automated